mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Linux User Without Home

-The system admins team of **xFusionCorp Industries** has set up a new tool on all app servers, as they have a requirement to create a service user account that will be used by that tool.
-They are finished with all apps except for **App 1** in **Stratos Datacenter**.
+The system admins team of **Verisk** has set up a new tool on all app servers, as they have a requirement to create a service user account that will be used by that tool.
+They are finished with all apps except for **App 1** in **Vancouver Datacenter**.

 Create a user named **kareem** in **App Server 1** without a home directory.